Birthday: May 20, 1927 (Taurus)

 Harry Peter Grant Jr. was born on May 20, 1927, in Superior, Wisconsin, to Harry Peter Sr. and Bernice Grant.
 He was called 'Buddy Boy' by his mother, which was later shortened to 'Bud'.

-After being diagnosed with polio at 8, he was advised to take part in sports to strengthen his leg muscles, following which he began playing baseball, basketball and football.
-He played all three sports at Superior Central High School in Wisconsin, and due to lack of organized sports, took initiative to arrange football games and later participated in organized baseball.
+After being diagnosed with polio at 8, he was advised to take part in sports to strengthen his leg muscles, following which he began playing baseball, basketball, and football.
+He played all three sports at Superior Central High School in Wisconsin, and due to lack of organized sports, took the initiative to arrange football games and later participated in organized baseball.

 Bud Grant enlisted in the Navy in 1945 and was assigned to the Great Lakes Naval Training Station in Illinois, where he played football under legendary coach Paul Brown.
 As the Second World War ended, he got discharged from service and enrolled at the University of Minnesota, where he was a three-sport, nine-letterman athlete in football, basketball, and baseball for the Minnesota Golden Gophers.

-He was selected in the first round of the 1950 NFL Draft by Philadelphia Eagles and the fourth round of the 1950 NBA Draft by Minneapolis Lakers.
+He was selected in the first round of the 1950 NFL Draft by the Philadelphia Eagles and the fourth round of the 1950 NBA Draft by the Minneapolis Lakers.
 After playing 35 games with the Lakers during the 1949–50 NBA season, he signed with them for the next season and was a member of their 1950 championship team.

 He ended his professional basketball career after two seasons and agreed to play for the NFL team Philadelphia Eagles during the 1951 season.
 Playing as a defensive end in the first season, he led his team in sacks, and the following season, became an offensive wide receiver ranking second in the NFL for receiving yardage with seven touchdowns.

-After he failed to reach an agreement with the Eagles following the 1952 NFL season, he signed with the Winnipeg Blue Bombers in Winnipeg, Manitoba, Canada of the CFL in 1953.
+After he failed to reach an agreement with the Eagles following the 1952 NFL season, he signed with the Winnipeg Blue Bombers in Winnipeg, Manitoba, Canada in the CFL in 1953.
 He played for the team as an offensive end until 1956 and was named a Western Conference all-star three times, and also registered five interceptions in a playoff game.

 Bud Grant was appointed the head coach of the Winnipeg Blue Bombers for the 1957 season.
 He became the youngest head coach in CFL history when he took charge on January 30, 1957.